BANKING THE COALS

 “Ripened On the Vine” is the story of Michele’s life.
 “Banking The Coals” is the testimony of Michele’s life.
 It’s her story for God’s glory.

 I was hooked by the intensity of the first chapter.
 The characters are likable and the story moves along steadily with a surprise ending.
 As I read, each chapter played out in my mind as scenes of a movie.
-I had gotten to know the author personally and we spoke many times as to his vision for RUN along with the subsequent books.
+I had gotten to know the author personally and we spoke many times about his vision for RUN along with the subsequent books.
 Many people had expressed that they would love to see RUN as a film.
 I was no exception.

 Many people are experienced in screenplay writing; however based on our hours of conversation on the subject, I am certain that no one would know better than me what the author was picturing in his mind as he wrote it.
 Because the information this story contains is so prophetically sound and such an important message to Christians, I expressed to Dr. McLin that I would like to “take a crack” at writing the screenplay.

 Months passed.
 During that time, I said no more about the screenplay but I was secretly learning the “language” and format for writing screenplays.
 I attempted free downloads of writing programs which I found even more difficult to learn than the new writing language.
 So, I ended up going with what I know, typing with margins and tabs.
-After all, screenplays have been written for decades with old fashioned typewriters.
+After all, screenplays have been written for decades with old-fashioned typewriters.
 Gosh, I can’t imagine how difficult that must have been.
 Hats off to those writers!

 As with anything that God has wanted for me to write, I was granted no peace from it.
-Usually I hear word-for-word in my mind what God wants for me to put to paper.
+Usually, I hear word-for-word in my mind what God wants for me to put to paper.
 In this case, I saw visual pictures scene-by-scene (in screenplay format) every day.
 I saw this when I closed my eyes at night and before I got out of bed in the morning.
 I saw these scenes as I readied myself in the morning for work and as I cooked dinner in the evening.
 My thoughts were encompassed.
 Although I doubted my ability, God did not.
 I would have no peace until I committed myself to the task God laid out for me to do.

 I have enormous respect for anyone who has taken a 300+ page book and worked the story down to 120 double-spaced and formatted pages of a screenplay.
 Only God could help that screenplay writer with keeping the message of the story true to the original literary version.

-My prayer for this project is that God moves to step forward producers who are committed to spreading an eye-opening message; producers who are not concerned that the story isn’t sugar coated and loaded with feel-good fluff; producers who are in a position to get this message to a vast audience; producers dedicated to the project and will, under no circumstances, compromise its contents, characters, or message.
+My prayer for this project is that God moves to step forward producers who are committed to spreading an eye-opening message; producers who are not concerned that the story isn’t sugar-coated and loaded with feel-good fluff; producers who are in a position to get this message to a vast audience; producers dedicated to the project and will, under no circumstances, compromise its contents, characters, or message.

 I have no doubt in my mind that this is a God-ordained project and it will be completed to His perfection.
 I am merely His usable vessel.

-In November of 2014, I was driving from Washington, DC to Nashville, TN.
+In November of 2014, While driving from Washington, DC to Nashville, TN.
 Most of my miles were spent in peaceful silence.
-The solitude of the twelve-hour road trip afforded me wonderful conversations with God.
+The solitude of the twelve-hour road trip afforded me beautiful conversations with God.
 I had defined four things (in no particular order) in my life that I deemed the most important of my heart’s desires.
 I began statements of affirmation for each one.
 My statements were as follows: “My God shall provide for me (heart’s desire) in abundance.”
 One of those affirmations was, “My God shall provide for me the words and stories He’d like me to write, and the words will flow through me in abundance.”

 After about seven times of verbally, and emotionally, sharing my heart’s desires one-on-one with my Lord, I wiped my tears and turned on the radio.
 With no preset stations operational on a road trip, I was blessed to find a K-LOVE Radio station signal right away.
 Brandon Heath’s “Give Me Your Eyes” began to play.
 I had heard it many times.
-Only this time, the lyrics resounded differently with me.
+Only this time, the lyrics resounded differently to me.
 As often as I had sung the words of this song in the past, I actually heard them; envisioned them.
 My first thought was, “Wow, that concept would make a great TV series.”
 It was then, that a story, from start to finish, came into my mind.
 I was excited.
 I thought, “I’m going to tell Dr. Chance McLin about it, so he can write this story when he’s finished with the book series he’s writing now.”
 Then, I heard a voice say to my mind, “No, Judi, you’re to write this.
 I gave this to you.”

 As a television series, this story has many perks to production.
-One advantage is that the main character, and the majority of the cast, change from season to season, enabling a fresh story line and streamline budgeting.
+One advantage is that the main character, and the majority of the cast, change from season to season, enabling a fresh storyline and streamline budgeting.